ischubert/gym-obstacles/README.md

 This is a simple 2D maze environment with obstacles.
 The size and location of the obstacles change each time `env.reset()` is called.
 3 random examples are shown below:

 A simple RRT planner is used to plan a feasible trajectory after each `env.reset`.
 If the environment is used in plan-conditioned mode, this plan is exposed via the openAI gym API as the desired goal.
-A plan-conditioned RL agent like L2E (https://github.com/ischubert/l2e) can then learn to execute this plan.
+A plan-conditioned RL agent like L2E (https://github.com/ischubert/l2e) can then learn to execute this plan using the FV-RS reward provided by the environment (as indicated by the heatmap)

 Alternatively, the environment can also be used in goal-conditioned mode.
 Since the obstacles change at each reset, learning a purely goal-conditioned policy, e.g. with Hindsight Experience Replay [Andrychowicz et al. (2017)], will however result in suboptimal behavior.